giongto35/cloud-morph/README.md

 ## Introduction

 CloudMorph is a decentralized, self-hosted cloud gaming/cloud application service.
 User can host their cloud gaming app with minimum configuration.
 By leveraging the ease of deployment, CloudMorph goal is to build a decentralized cloud-gaming network with app providers and consumers.
-By coping with video streaming optimization, virtualization of Windows application on headless server and meticulous modularization, CloudMorph brings a scalable and generic cloud gaming solution
+To brings a scalable and generic cloud gaming solution, CloudMorph has to solved many challenges from video streaming optimization, Windows application Virtualization on headless server and P2P mesh network structurization.

 ## Demo